Analyzing Esports Entertainment Group (GMBL) and Its Rivals

 Esports Entertainment Group (NASDAQ:GMBL – Get Rating) is one of 33 publicly-traded companies in the “Amusement & recreation services” industry, but how does it compare to its peers?
-We will compare Esports Entertainment Group to similar businesses based on the strength of its valuation, analyst recommendations, risk, dividends, earnings, profitability and institutional ownership.
+We will compare Esports Entertainment Group to similar businesses based on the strength of its earnings, risk, analyst recommendations, dividends, valuation, institutional ownership and profitability.

-19.8% of Esports Entertainment Group shares are held by institutional investors.
-Comparatively, 34.7% of shares of all “Amusement & recreation services” companies are held by institutional investors.
-16.2% of Esports Entertainment Group shares are held by company insiders.
-Comparatively, 25.2% of shares of all “Amusement & recreation services” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This is a breakdown of current ratings for Esports Entertainment Group and its peers, as reported by MarketBeat.
+This is a summary of recent ratings and recommmendations for Esports Entertainment Group and its peers, as provided by MarketBeat.com.

 |Sell Ratings